Monthly Literacy Challenges

 “We like the most creative challenges.
 We like making books become more alive through drama, drawing and dance.
 These challenges have made me improve my confidence in school.
 One day, I hope we can write our own version of Kwame’s Adventures.”
 (EduLit student in Atavne)

-Coupled with funding for resources for the winning team/individual each month, participating communities are also rewarded scores on the literacy leader board which accumulates into an annual reward for the most excelling Spot. friendly competition helps to drive the whole network forwards!
+Along with monthly financing for supplies for the winning team/individual, participating communities are also awarded with scores on the literacy leader board, which add up to an annual prize for the most excelling Spot.
+Friendly competition propels the whole network ahead!

 Certificates